How To Install And Use A Water Filter Bypass Valve

 We prefer the video we previously shared to guide you through the process of soldering your connection and fittings.

-8. Turn Your Water On and Test it
+8. Turn Your Water On And Test It

 At this point, you’re safe to test your connection and valve.
 If leaks occur, you can shut off the water supply and begin troubleshooting.
 Work backward from the source of the leak and be sure to tighten each pipe and connector.

-Final Thoughts on How to Use You Bypass Valve
+Final Thoughts On How To Use You Bypass Valve

 We hope you enjoyed this guide on installing your water bypass valve.
 While we wrote the guide initially as an intermediate project, we rounded up plenty of tips and tutorials that will allow a beginner to gain the skills, knowledge, and confidence required to tackle installing their new whole house filter or water softener unit.